 The last reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have decreased.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to increase as a result of bandwidth hungry applications like video on demand and graphic heavy applications the price of bandwidth will continue to decline.
 The only factor that seems likely to inhibit prices from dropping much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those affordable DS3 lines and good luck finding a price that's right for you!

-We specialize in Thomaston T-1 Line.
-This page is a quick list of the services specifically offered by T1Market in Thomaston.
+We help you with Thomaston T1 Line.
+This page is a short listing of the products specifically offered by T1Market in Thomaston.

-Going forward, our wish is to continually enhance our product offerings.
-We now deliver business items usually employed by bigger firms, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our providers even deliver complimentary managed Cisco routers for multi-year agreements.
-Mainly, our goal is to build a bond with you - our client - that will definitely last for years to come.
-Obtaining your trust is exactly what we do here.
-Conserving you cash on low-cost MPLS services is how we keep it.
+Going forward, our wish is to constantly improve our product offerings.
+We now offer enterprise items usually used by larger companies, specifically: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even offer free managed Cisco routers for multi-year contracts.
+Mainly, our objective is to create a bond with you - our client - that will definitely last for years to come.
+Earning your trust is what we do here.
+Conserving you cash on affordable broadband services is just how we keep it.